Wills & Estate Planning

 Who Needs a Trust Fund?

 The government imposes a maximum amount that you can bequeath to someone without incurring federal gift or estate taxes.
-In 2021, the exemption was $11.7 million per taxpayer.
-So if you’re really, really rich, a trust fund can be a good way to gift money without your heirs having to pay a hefty tax.
+In 2025, the exemption was $13.99 million for a single taxpayer.
+If your wealth exceeds the exemption, a trust fund might help you pass money to your heirs while reducing or elimination tax obligations.

 How to Open a Trust Account